-All Internal Event Analytical Tasks.
 The current task utilizes the same overall analysis approach and procedures developed for the internal event PRA.
-In particular, this task builds on the information developed in the task Spatial Interactions (Section 8.3).
-The conduct of this task will require input from the tasks dealing with Initiating Event Analysis (Chapter 6), Frequency of Initiating Events (Section 9.1), Event Sequence Modeling (Section 7.3), and System Modeling (Section 8.1).
-It is also likely that specific operator actions will be identified in the seismic scenarios, thus prompting an interface with the task Human Reliability Analysis (Chapter 10).
+In particular, this task builds on the information developed in the task Spatial Interactions.
+The conduct of this task will require input from the tasks dealing with Initiating Event Analysis, Frequency of Initiating Events, Event Sequence Modeling, and System Modeling.
+It is also likely that specific operator actions will be identified in the fire scenarios, thus prompting an interface with the task Human Reliability Analysis.

-Level 2/3 Analyses.
-Output from the Seismic Analysis task provides information on accident sequence definition and on frequency of occurrence directly to the Level 2 task (refer to Chapter 15) which in turn provides source term information to the consequence and risk integration task (refer to Chapter 16).
-Whether or not Level 2/3 analyses are performed depends on the scope of the PRA (refer to Chapter 5).
+Output from the Fire Analysis task provides information on accident sequence definition and on frequency of occurrence directly to the Level 2 task which in turn provides source term information to the consequence and risk integration task.
+Whether or not Level 2/3 analyses are performed depends on the scope of the PRA.